 - Those invited to Russia for teaching positions in educational institutions

 Russian work visa requirements mean that unless you are a CIS national, in order to work in Russia you will need to find a job before applying for a Russian work visa.
-See our guide on jobs in Russia for more information on the Russian job market and how to find a job in Russia.
+See our guide on jobs in Russia for more information on the Russian job market.

 The employment permit issued to the employer will specify how many foreign staff can be employed, what nationalities they can employ and which positions can be filled.
-So in order to find a job in Russia, you will need to find an employer with a suitable employment permit.
-If you find an employer who doesn’t have a permit to take you on, they will need to apply to the GUVM for an employment permit.
+So in order to find a job in Russia, you’ll need to find an employer with a suitable employment permit.
+If you find an employer who doesn’t have a permit to take you on, they must apply to the GUVM for one.

 Once you have found a job with an employer with the necessary permit, the employer will then apply to the GUVM for your work permit.
-The following types of Russian work permit can be issued:
+The following types of Russian work permits are available:

 Standard Russian Work Permit

-This is the general Russian work permit issued for those from non-CIS countries taking up employment in Russia.
-It is valid for the length of the employment contract but you will need to renew your Russian work visa annually if the job lasts longer than a year.
+This is the general Russian work permit for those from non-CIS countries taking up employment in Russia.
+It is valid for the length of the employment contract.
+You’ll need to renew your Russian work visa annually if the job lasts longer than a year.
 You will also need to secure a temporary residence permit.
-This is different to the Russia open work permit which is not job specific.
+This is different to the Russia open work permit which is not job-specific.

 Russian Work Permit for Highly Qualified Professionals